Wayne Schafer: Museum induction and permanent exhibit

 In November 2014, Big Fat Daddy's was inducted into the Southern Food and Beverage Museum (SOFAB) in New Orleans, Louisiana, as part of its permanent exhibit of the "Trail of Smoke and Fire".
 This museum is part of the National Food and Beverage Foundation.
 The museum's exhibition is curated by Steven Raichlen who is credited with helping Big Fat Daddy's get early publicity.
-Schafer's induction was based solely on Schafer's contribution to Maryland's pit beef and dry rub culinary history which Raichlen calls "Baltimore's Version of Barbecue".
+The induction was based solely on Schafer's contribution to Maryland's pit beef and dry rub culinary history which Raichlen calls "Baltimore's Version of Barbecue".
 Schafer's old Pit Beef Sign, vintage meat slicer, and other objects are on display from the original pit beef stand circa 1982.

 Television

 Food Network

 Schafer's own "Crab Dip in a Bread Boule" recipe was chosen to air on season one of the Cooking Channel's Carnival Eats television show in episode 1.2 entitled "Viva!
 Vienna!
 Festival; Contraband Days Festival" with original air date August 25, 2014.
 Schafer is seen showing host Noah Cappe how to make his famous Maryland recipe.
-The episode was filmed in Vienna, Virginia in May 2014.
+The episode was filmed in Vienna, Virginia, in May 2014.
 Schafer tailored a recipe from his mother, who was from Salisbury, on the Eastern Shore.

 Schafer was invited back to the show and featured as a repeat guest for his "Colossal Got Beef Crabcake Sandwich" on season 2 episode 2.7 "From Strawberry to Silver Dollar", which first aired on September 10, 2015.
 This award-winning crab cake was topped with Schafer's famous pit beef and included bacon, cheddar, provolone and crab dip.
-The episode was filmed at the Brandywine Strawberry Festival in Brandywine, Pennsylvania earlier in June that year.
+The episode was filmed at the Brandywine Strawberry Festival in Brandywine, Pennsylvania, earlier in June that year.